mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

         }
     }

 The first method, `frameName()`, tells Bloxley to always use the "Pit" frame.
 That gets the "Floor" frame's floor tile out of the way.
 Next, `initializeSprite()` is used identically to `initializeSprite()` in `TiloxPlayerController`--to set up what the sprite will look like.
-In this case, we're adding a "WeakFloor" image to the center of the patch sprite.  `centered: true` tells Bloxley that its registration point is in the center of the image; this will make it easier to resize it.
+In this case, we're adding a "WeakFloor" image to the center of the patch sprite.
+To make it easier to resize, `centered: true` tells Bloxley that its registration point is in the center of the image.

 Now if you run Tilox, it will look the same as before, but the floor tiles will no longer disappear when you walk over them.
-This is because they're all already on the "Pit" frame, so the default animation doesn't do anything.
-We'll have to change that.
+This is because they're all already on the "Pit" frame, so the default animation doesn't change anything.
+We'll have to fix that.
 Add the following method to `TiloxPatchController`:

     override public function animatePatchChange(patch:BXPatch, action:BXPatchChangeAction) {
         var layer = (spriteForPatch(patch) as BXCompositeSprite).layer(1);